dotnet/docs/docs/architecture/modernize-desktop/deploying-modern-desktop-applications.md

 ## Introduction

-When you are a web developer, you must care about a lot of things related to your code.
-You must develop the necessary features to cover all planned business scenarios, you have to create a clean and easy to use user interface, you must pay attention to how your application performs, optimize it to lower resource consumption, and large etcetera of items.
-Besides checking for browser compatibility, once you complete these tasks, you can consider you are done.

-When you develop for the desktop you also have to think about how your application is going to be packaged and deployed to the final users' machines.
-The problem with packaging, deployment and installation is that is usually falls under the umbrella of the IT professionals who care about very different things than developers.
+When you develop desktop applications, besides other development aspects, you also have to think about how your application is going to be packaged and deployed to the final users' machines.
+The problem with packaging, deployment, and installation is that it usually falls under the umbrella of the IT professionals who care about different things than developers.

 These days we are all familiar with the DevOps concept where developers and IT pros work closely to move applications to their production environments.
-But if you have been in the desktop battle for more than 10 years you should have heard the following story.
-A team of developers work together very hard to meet the project deadlines.
-Business people are nervous since they need the system working on a lot of user's machines to run the company.
-At 4:00 AM on the D-Day, the project manager checks with every developer their code is working well, everything is fine, we can ship.
-Then the package team comes in generating the setup for the app, distribute it to every user machine and at 5:00 AM a set of test users run the application.
-Well, they try, because before showing any UI the application throws an Exception that says "Method ~ of object ~ failed".
+But if you have been in the desktop battle for more than 10 years you might have witnessed a following tory.
+A team of developers works together hard to meet the project deadlines.
+Business people are nervous since they need the system working on numerous user's machines to run the company.
+On the "D-Day", the project manager checks with every developer that their code is working well, everything is fine, they can ship.
+Then the package team comes in generating the setup for the app, distribute it to every user machine and a set of test users run the application.
+Well, they try, because before showing any UI the application throws an exception that says "Method ~ of object ~ failed".
-Panic starts flowing through the air and a brief investigation points to a young and tired developer that has introduced a third-party control anybody knew it had to be deployed.
-And all he manages to say are these famous words: "Well, it works on my machine".
+Panic starts flowing through the air and a brief investigation points to a young and tired developer that has introduced a third-party control, that certainly "worked on the dev machine".

-Installing desktop applications have traditionally be kind of a nightmare for two main reasons: a lack of culture of close collaboration between dev and IT teams and a lack of a solid packaging a deploying technology we can build upon.
+Installing desktop applications have traditionally been of  a nightmare for two main reasons: a lack of culture of close collaboration between dev and IT teams and a lack of a solid packaging a deploying technology we can build upon.
 In fact, we have been leaving with the fact that sometimes you regret to install